Your Agency Guide to YouTube Success Metrics: 13 KPIs to Track 🔍

 The format continues in the same manner as your channel grows more and more.

-Just wait until you get to 1 million subscribers.
+Just wait until your agency amasses 1 million subscribers for a client.
 Your count will only update for every 10,000 new subscribers.

 But be patient.

 On average, it takes nearly two years to reach 1,000 subscribers on YouTube, according to My Work From Home Money.